m-darrigo/BrainAgePrediction-ABIDE/README.md

 The project is centered around developing an algorithm capable of predicting brain age by analyzing features extracted from brain MRIs.

 The dataset used is derived from the well-known ABIDE dataset, including subjects affected by Autism Spectrum Disorder (ASD) and healthy control subjects (CTR).
-The algorithm, crafted for this purpose, is equipped to:

-- Data Understanding & Preparation.
-- implement regression models
+The algorithms, crafted for this purpose, are equipped to perform Data Understanding & Preparation and implement regression models
-- Evaluate and compare prediction performance.
 ## Dataset
 The dataset contains 419 brain morphological features (volumes, thinckness, area, etc.) of brain parcels and global measure, derived for 915 male subjects of the [ABIDE dataset](http://fcon_1000.projects.nitrc.org/indi/abide/) ABIDE stands for Autism Brain Imaging Data Exchange.